femke77/langChainProject/README.md

   ## Usage

-  Clone the repository, run the install command and then 'npm start'.
+  Clone the repository, run the install command and then 'npm start' or 'npm develop'.
 Then navigate to the localhost port.

   ### Deployed Link
   not deployed yet